pagi-org/spec/pagi.md

 DOC_START
 :    Indicates the start of a document.
 :    Is only valid outside of any context.
-:    Has the *id* parameter indicating the document id.
+:    Has the string-typed *id* parameter indicating the document id.
 :    Indicates the beginning of a "DOC" context.

 DOC_END